 FOOD AND DRINK ACTIVITIES

-This was my favorite place for lunch – I always ordered the menú del día (about $70 pesos), which promises homemade food and a tasty agua fresca.
+This is a great place for lunch – I always ordered the menú del día (about $70 pesos), which promises homemade food and a tasty agua fresca.
 If you’re lucky, you can sit at the small corner table with a street view of García Vigil.
+The sopa de guías and caldo de pollo are great, too.

 Location: Garcia Vigil 617, Oaxaca, Mexico

 La Biznaga has a great vibe and prides itself on slow food.
 Here, you will find a mix of tourists and well-to-do locals.
-I preferred to snack on the spicy nut mixture and crispy fresh jicama as I caught up with new friends over a drink.
+It wasn’t my favorite place for food, but I did enjoy snacking on the spicy nut mixture and crispy fresh jicama as I caught up with friends over a drink.
 Pulque seemed to be trendy among locals, but I enjoyed the locally brewed beers and mezcal.
 There’s a hibiscus beer that’s excellent!

 Location: Garcia Vigil 512, Oaxaca, Mexico